IvanChan/IvanChan.github.io/_posts/2016-04-27-UIKit-ViewWillAppear.md

         [navigationController pushViewController:vc3 animated:YES];
     });
   ```

-  The code above will log out like this
+  The code above will log out like this.

   ```
     2016-04-27 10:49:46.694 TestMe[67943:4951489] vc1 viewWillAppear
     2016-04-27 10:49:51.692 TestMe[67943:4951489] vc2 viewWillAppear